 There is limited case law discussing the authentication of Snapchat messages.
-In one criminal matter, a defendant sought appellate review of a trial court order that admitted a video shared through Snapchat.
-During the trial, two witnesses who had contemporaneously viewed the snaps testified that the videos played in the courtroom were the same videos posted to the defendant's account.
-One of the witnesses also remembered a caption on the video referencing the victim being scared.
-The defendant argued such testimony was insufficient to authenticate the video because the witnesses could not remember exactly when they watched the video and that the video apparently did not have a time stamp.
-The Delaware Supreme Court rejected the defendant's argument.
-In one criminal matter, a defendant argued such that the video apparently did not have a time stamp.
-The Delaware Supreme Court rejected the defendant's argument.
+In one criminal matter, a defendant sought appellate review of a trial court order that admitted a video shared through Snapchat.135 During the trial, two witnesses who had contemporaneously viewed the snaps testified that the videos played in the courtroom were the same videos posted to the defendant's account.
+One of the witnesses also remembered a used as an example.
+The technology evolves rapidly and changes quicker than articles about technology.